www-splitcells-net/net.splitcells.network/doc/reasoning.md

 # Program Compatibility

 It assumed that every program, that can be accessed by the current user are compatible with each other.
-If a program cannot be access by the current, but root is able to access this program, it is assumed that the program is not compatible with the system.
+If a program cannot be access by the current user, but root is able to access this program, it is assumed that the program is not compatible with the system.
-Incompatible programs are only handled, if the user explicitly wants it.
+Incompatible programs are not handled.

 # Why is there no GUI?

 The primary purpose of this project is to provide administrative functionality.
 While a GUI could be certainly helpful, it currently would require too much resource.
-Also note there would be no problem, to add a GUI in the future.
+Also note there is no problem, to add a GUI in the future, as the API of this project is quite simple.

 This file is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License.